xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/spies.md

 ## Spies reset

-Spies are re-set automatically after each test method (and that's why it makes sense to declare mock behavior in test setup method - execured before each test method).
+Spies are reset automatically after each test method (and that's why it makes sense to declare mock behavior in the test setup method - executed before each test method).

 !!! note
     Spy could be reset manually at any time with `Mockito.reset(spy)`